 Sadly no. When I removed an animation from my second version and compared the versions it told me that there was “Non-mergeable content: Animations” and would only allow me to accept or reject all changes on the slide as a single group, rather than choosing individually.

-Yes it does!
+Yes you can!
 Although these are easier to see if you use the “Details” section of the revisions pane as it puts the icon to the side of the slide itself.

 In a perfect world we would all have co-workers who use the “new comment” button on the review tab, or who simply write their suggestions in coloured rectangular boxes.